NathaliaReyes/coffee_outlet/README.md

 Here are some enhancements planned for future development:

-+ **Geolocation:** When a user enters the website, automatically display their location and nearby cafes.
++ **Geolocation:** When a user enters the website, automatically display their location and nearby cafes...

 + **Social Login:** Allow users to connect, register, or log in to the application using their Google or Facebook accounts.